bio-ontology-research-group/DeepMOCCA/pre-processing/README.md

 - Run `preprocess_CNV.py` which process the `*.focal_score_by_genes.txt` which contain the CNV values for each gene per patient to generate separate file for each patient.

 ###  Single Nucleotide Variation

+- Run `process_vcf.sh` on the annotated VCF files by the FATHMM tool which would filter and assign each gene a set of pathogenicity scores for its variants.

+## Usage:

+To run the training model `deepmocca_training.py`, the user need to provide:

+- `rdf_string.ttl`: The RDF graph for PPI network.

+- `ens_dic.pkl`: A dictionary that maps protiens to their coresponding genes by Ensembl database.

+- `prot_names.txt`: A mapping file used to build a dictionary from ENSG -- ENST (for DNA Methylation data).

+- `samples_'+can_types[i]*+'.tsv`: A file that contain patients ID with their coressponding 7 differnt files names (i.e. files names for gene expression, differential gene expression, dna methylation, differential dna methylation, VCF, CNV and the clinical data).

+- Specifiy the cancer type and the anatomical location.

+- The path to the folders where omics data located.